Jf-lagos/Real-Estate/README.md

 # About the project

-Here a Movie Webpage, the landing page is showing the last movie in the box office.
-Each movies got a description and a video trailer.
+Here a real estate landing page, with a carrousel of images.

 The project includes the following features:
 - 1️⃣ Main page.